Men-io/argocd-training/README.md

     # Check if all pods are running
     kubectl get pods
     ```
+4. If you are running codespaces, make sure you use the following command before you proceed
+    ```bash
+    kubectl port-forward svc/argocd-server -n argocd 8080:443
+    ```

-4. If all pods are in the Running state we can proceed.\
+5. If all pods are in the Running state we can proceed.\
-    Now let's check if you can reach ArgoCD ui, which is available at the url https://argocd.localhost
+    Now let's check if you can reach ArgoCD ui, which is available at the url https://argocd.localhost or is available with the port forward url on 8080

-    You can login with username **admin** and password **admin**.\
+    You don't have to authenticate, this is disabled for now.
     Once there you should see the following content:
     ![argocd ui](./.docs/argocd-ui.png)

-5. The UI is one way to interact with ArgoCD.\
+6. The UI is one way to interact with ArgoCD.\
     Another way is the ArgoCD CLI tool, which could be handy when you need to do some debugging.\
     For this workshop we've enabled using the ArgoCD without logging in.\
     Normally you should use the following command to login: